rsemeeting/rse2025/README.md

 # RSE'22

-This is the `RSE'22 Meeting Webpage`.
+This is the `RSE'22 Meeting webpage`.

 It was developed using the template available at [Mike Pierce GitHub](https://github.com/mikepierce/conference-website-template).